0x7c13/Notepads/CONTRIBUTING.md

     * Cleanup code and code refactoring.
     * Fix grammar errors or improve my documentations.
 - Internationalization and localization:
     * My only inputs for the work here is to recommend you guys to use existing phrases that you found in win32 notepad.exe or vs code or notepad++ as much as possible.
-It makes your translations more consistent and easy to understand by end users.
+It makes your translations more consistent and easier to understand by end users.
     * Since Notepads is still in early beta.
 I might change texts and add texts now and then for the upcoming months.
 Whenever that happens, I will notify you in [Notepads Discord Server](https://discord.gg/VqetCub) (Please join it if possible).
 If someday you lose the passion, feel free to let me know so I can assign your language to others.
     * OK, here are the steps you need to follow if you want to contribute:
         1. Make sure you can build and run Notepads project on your machine so that you can test it after your work.